When planning travel through Europe, one country so often overlooked and underestimated is Poland.

 Other things to do in Gdynia:

 There is so many more places beyond these four recommendations within Poland, and many more we ourselves are yet to explore also.
-Poland is a country that is well worth making time for, and giving yourself enough time to truly immerse yourself in the Polish culture and tradition.
+Poland is easily one of the best destinations in Europe, and giving yourself enough time to truly immerse yourself in the Polish culture and tradition.

 And while you are there, don’t forget to enjoy some of that quality vodka the country is so famous for!